electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/interior/seats/_index.md

 {{< sitefiguresized thumb="models/q6-e-tron/interior/seats/seatsdesigns_1_st.jpg" width="3000" height="2249" title="Seats design Audi Q6 - Standard, Sport and Sport plus" >}}

 ## Seat functionality

 ### 4-way lumbar support

-As an option to standard seats you can add 4-way electric lumbar support that can be adjusted to how you like it.
-Option id **7P1**

-Lumbard support is standard on all seats except standard seats.
-(Required option)
+4-way lumbar support is standard on Sport and Sport Plus seats

 ### Electric adjustment

-You can add electric control to seats for height and angel in addition to 4-way electric lumbar support.
-Option id **PV3**
+You can add electric control to seats for height and angel for Sports seats.
+Electric adjustment is standard on Sport Seats Plus.

-For the individual contour seats you have additional adjustment in MMI.
-Both upper and lower side support and thigh support is controlled in MMI both for left and right seate

 ### Seat Heating

-For seat heating there are two options.
-Seat heating in fron with option id **4A3** and seat heating in front and rear with option id **4A4**
+Front and rear seat heating is part of the winter package.

 ### Memory

-All seats with electric adjustment have memory for two seating position for driver.
-For passenger seats it is only available with combination of individual contour seats.
-Memory is also used by electric controllable steering wheel.
+All seats with electric adjustment have memory for two driver seating positions.
+The electric-controllable steering wheel and mirrors also use memory.

 ### Ventilated seats

-For individual contour seats you can get ventilated seats.
-The fans are adjusted in MMI.
+The Sport seats can be equipped with ventilation for hot summer days.
+It requires perforated leather.

 ### Massage

-With the optional massage function, the user can select from three different intensities in eight different programs to have ten air chambers massage their back.
+The Sport Seats Plus is equipped with a massage function.
+You can select different massage programs in MMI.

 <div class="table-responsive">
 <table class="table table-striped border">